-Clinica Sierra Vista has been providing comprehensive primary care services to disadvantaged populations for over 46 years, and currently serves Kern, Inyo, and Fresno counties in California.
-CSV’s service area encompasses several thousand square miles of farmland, desert, and mountains; it is the nation’s second largest federally qualified health center.
-CSV is recognized at the local, state and national levels as a leader in the provision of primary health care and preventative health education services to low-income individuals and families and among the medical community as a multi-institutional model for rural health care delivery.
+Clinica Sierra Vista (CSV) has provided comprehensive primary care services to disadvantaged populations in Kern and Fresno counties in California for over 52 years.
+CSV’s service area encompasses several thousand square miles of farmland, desert, and mountains; it is the nation’s second-largest federally qualified health center.
+CSV is recognized at the local, state, and national levels as a leader in providing primary health care and preventative health education services to low-income individuals and families and among the medical community as a multi-institutional model for rural health care delivery.

-CSV opened its doors in 1971 and currently operates 30 community health centers, 9 dental centers, and 22 behavioral health centers in Kern, Inyo, and Fresno Counties.
-In 2016, we served 148,304 patients through 581,163 encounters; 61.77% of CSV patients live below the federal poverty level, 87.97% live below 200% of the federal poverty level, and 22.41% do not have health insurance.
-Twenty-four percent of our patients are migrant and seasonal farm workers (MSFWs) and 75.45% are Latino.
+Clinica Sierra Vista established its first community health center in 1971 and now operates a network of health centers providing medical, dental, behavioral health, and specialty care services.
+In 2022, CSV served 127,562 patients through 607,649 encounters; 73.68% of CSV patients live below the federal poverty level, 96.61% live below 200% of the federal poverty level, and 15.10 % do not have health insurance.
+Thirty-five percent of our patients are migrant and seasonal farm workers (MSFWs), and 80.34% are Latino.

-Clinica’s core mission and vision is to provide health care access to the most medically vulnerable populations and improve the quality of life for low-income, underserved community residents of all ages.
-Clinica Sierra Vista has a HPSA score of 19, therefore, is well positioned to offer NHSC scholarship and loan repayment opportunities.
+Clinica’s core mission and vision is to provide healthcare access to the most medically vulnerable populations and improve the quality of life for low-income, underserved community residents of all ages.
+With an HPSA score of 21, Clinica Sierra Vista is eligible for NHSC scholarship and loan repayment programs.